-It works in collaboration with the police and other investigation services.
-The Public Prosecutor is in charge of investigations.
-The OM also oversees the proper enforcement of court rulings; fines must be paid, prison sentences served, and community service carried out.
+To this end, it works in collaboration with the police and other investigation services.
+The public prosecutor is in charge of investigations.
+The OM also oversees the proper enforcement of court rulings: fines must be paid, prison sentences served, and community service carried out.
 The OM and the judges are part of the judiciary.
-The OM is therefore not a Ministry in the usual sense of the word at all.
+Although its Dutch name literally means ‘public ministry’, the OM is therefore not a ministry in the usual sense of the term.

-Anyone wishing to become a judge must have at least seven years’ professional experience.
-This experience can be acquired through an internal training course with the judiciary or elsewhere in the justice system.
-The judiciary system provides the necessary training.
+Anyone wishing to become a judge must have several years of professional experience.
+More information about the requirements is available here.
+Professional experience can be acquired through an internal training course with the judiciary or elsewhere in the justice system.
+The judiciary provides the necessary training.

-Judges are appointed by the Crown, under the aegis of the Minister for Security and Justice.
+Judges are appointed by the Crown, under the aegis of the Minister for Justice and Security.
 Only Dutch nationals can be appointed to the office of judge.
 Candidates must hold a law degree from a Dutch university.

-Individuals can be nominated for appointment to the judiciary only on recommendation by a national selection committee, made up of members from the various courts, the public prosecutor’s office and individuals active in society.
+Individuals can be nominated for appointment to the judiciary only on recommendation by a national selection committee, made up of members from the various courts, the Public Prosecution Service and individuals active in society.